-Using a TD Mutual Fund account is typically the cheapest and simplest way to invest in TD e-Series Index Funds.
+You can purchase e Series mutual funds through TD EasyWeb which is very convenient.
+Using a TD Mutual Fund account is typically the cheapest and simplest way to invest in these funds.

 TD Direct Investing Account

 You can also purchase e-Series funds through a TD Direct Investing account.
-It is TD’s online investment brokerage that you can use to trade in markets across North America, and buy stocks, options, ETF’s and mutual funds, including the TD e-Series Index Funds.
-TD Direct Investing is a more robust system that provides more information, and allows you to do more than purchase and sell mutual funds.
+TD Direct investing is TD’s online investment brokerage that you can use to buy stocks, options, ETF’s and mutual funds.
+It’s a more robust platform that allows you to do much more than purchase and sell mutual funds.

-Fees: There are no trade commission fees when buying TD e-Series index funds through TD Direct Investing.
-However, there is a quarterly maintenance fee of $25 ($100 per year).
-You can have these quarterly fees waived by investing more than $15,000 or by setting up an automatic monthly investment deposit of at least $100.
+Fees: There are no trade commission fees when buying e-Series funds through TD Direct Investing.
+However, there is a quarterly maintenance fee of $25 ($100 per year) which can be waived by investing more than $15,000 or by setting up an automatic monthly investment deposit of at least $100.

 This method is perfect for: Someone who doesn’t bank with TD and wants to grow their investments with e Series funds.
 With TD Direct Investing you can still setup automatic funding and automatic purchases of e Series funds with Systematic Investment Plan (SIP).
 This method is also good if you want purchase other investment products like ETFs or stocks.

 See this guide for step-by-step instructions on how to buy TD e Series index funds with TD Direct Investment.